 Thoreau’s account of his canoe trip led by Native American guide Joe Polis is richly entertaining.
 Joe certainly saved Thoreau’s life more than once during their trip.
 If you have ever paddled a canoe, you will be amazed that three men could travel so far, in poor weather, with old-fashioned gear, and in a small wood canoe.
 It is a wonderfully vivid story of a “Gentlemen” in the woods; a great real-life adventure story written by a legendary author.

 Canoeing With the Cree

 by Eric Sevareid

 It’s hard to imagine how Eric and Walt survived their under-funded, hastily-conceived adventure.
-These two high school buddies naively embark on an epic canoe adventure that takes them Minneapolis to Hudson Bay.
-I found this story funny, fascinating, and very enjoyable.
+These two high school buddies naively embark on an epic canoe adventure that takes them from Minneapolis to Hudson Bay.
+I found this story funny and fascinating.
 Eric’s writing captures the thrill and wonder of being 18, reckless, fearless, and fully alive.
 If you are older than 18 this book will probably remind you a bit of what it was like to think like an 18 year old.
 It’s an awesome paddle adventure book.

 by John Shaffer